IamJackReed/JackReed/_posts/2017-07-28-customers-and-quality-are-even-more-important-than-you-think.markdown

 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">Iterate on the feedback from between the customers and end users, whilst keeping the loop short, regular and consistent.<span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">

 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">
-To read more about how agile can help towards keeping up with the high levels of expectancies, and how to deliver better quality products faster - check out '_Taking Advantage of Being Agile_'.<span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">
+To read more about how agile can help towards keeping up with the high levels of expectancies, and how to deliver better quality products faster - check out [Taking Advantage of Being Agile](http://jackreed.eu/2017/07/21/taking-advantage-of-being-agile.html).<span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">

 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">
 Thanks for making it this far.
 If you have read this and found any of it useful at all, or know someone that might?
 Then feel free to share.</span>